sveiae/website/_pages/about.md

 ## Why we do it
 People pay for expensive security solutions, such as firewalls, IDSes, and enterprise antivirus, without testing if these products help reduce risks to their business.
-Our product makes it **easy to perform automated security monitoring and validation** of critical security controls, to test whether their security solutions have critical gaps, and are defending their businesses as promisted.
+Our platform makes it **easy to perform automated security monitoring and validation** of critical security controls, to test whether their security solutions have critical gaps, and are defending their businesses as promisted.